ronflima/feijuca/readme.md

 Feijuca library is designed in an object-oriented fashion.
 It uses opaque data structures so you can focus on your data, not on the algorithms.

+## Documentation

+This library's documentation is an on-going project.
+You can read it [here](doc/general.md).

 ## License

 This library is released under